Home > States > Health insurance in Oregon

 When can I enroll in an ACA-compliant plan in Oregon?

-In Oregon, open enrollment for ACA Marketplace individual and family health coverage is from November 1 through January 15.
+In Oregon, open enrollment for ACA Marketplace/exchange individual and family health coverage runs from November 1 through January 15.

-Enrolling in an exchange plan or changing your coverage outside of the open enrollment period is possible if you meet the criteria for a Special Enrollment Period (SEP).8 This means you must have a qualifying life event, such as losing your health insurance, getting married, or having a baby.
+Enrolling in an exchange plan or changing your coverage outside of the open enrollment period is possible if you meet the criteria for a Special Enrollment Period (SEP).11 This typically means you must have a qualifying life event, such as losing your health insurance, getting married, or having a baby, although some SEPs aren’t dependent on a specific qualifying life event.
+For example:

 - Your income falls at or below 150% of the poverty level, and you’re eligible for premium tax credits.
-In this scenario, you can enroll anytime until at least the end of 2025 (HHS has proposed extending this indefinitely.9 However, Oregon will no longer be using the HealthCare.gov enrollment platform after 2026, so will have some flexibility to set its own SEP rules10).
+In this scenario, you can enroll anytime.
+However, Oregon will no longer be using the HealthCare.gov enrollment platform after 2026.
+This means the state will have some flexibility to set its own SEP rules,12 and will be able to decide whether to continue to offer this SEP.

-For people who lose Medicaid or CHIP coverage between March 31, 2023, and July 31, 2024, there’s an extended SEP available for enrollment.11
+For people who lose Oregon Health Plan (Medicaid or CHIP) coverage between March 31, 2023, and November 30, 2024, there’s an extended SEP available for enrollment.13

-Oregon also received federal approval to not disenroll people from Medicaid if their income isn’t more than 200% of the poverty level (the normal limit is 138%), while the state waits to implement a Basic Health Program that’s expected to be up and running by July 2024.
-So some people have been able to remain on Medicaid in Oregon even though they would have been disenrolled in most other states.
+Oregon also received federal approval to not disenroll people from Medicaid if their income wasn’t more than 200% of the poverty level (the normal limit is 138%), while the state waited to implement a Basic Health Program (OHP Bridge) that became operational as of July 2024.14 So some people were able to remain on Medicaid in Oregon during the “unwinding” process even though they would have been disenrolled in most other states.
+And as of July 2024, these individuals transitioned to OHP Bridge coverage.

 How do I enroll in a Marketplace plan in Oregon?